apache/incubator-pekko-http-quickstart-java-g8/README.md

 - `pekko-http-version`: Specifies which version of Pekko HTTP should be used for this project.
 - `pekko-version`: Specifies which version of Pekko should be used for this project.

-This template comes with example for an Pekko HTTP server on Java `QuickstartServer`, along with their respective tests.
+This template comes with example for a Pekko HTTP server on Java `QuickstartServer`, along with their respective tests.

 Once inside the project folder, to run this code, you can issue the following command to run the server:
 ```